Income Protection For Self Employed

 11 mins

 Being your own boss is rewarding, but it often means you don’t receive the same benefits as a permanent employee, such as sick pay.
 This is where Self Employed Income Protection comes into play.
-But what exactly is it and do you really need it?
-In our below guide we’ll tell you everything you need to know.

-What Is Self Employed Income Protection?
+What Is Self-Employed Income Protection?

-Why Is Self Employed Income Protection Important?
+Why Is Self Employed Income Protection Insurance Important?

 EXPERT TIP 🤓